Daniel-bee/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 ## 0x05.
 Processes and signals
 # Linux signals
 ```
 On Unix-like operating systems such as Linux, signals are software interrupts.
 They provide a way for the user (or a process) to directly communicate with a process.

-kill -TERM 1234 5678
-Same as the previous command.

 kill -l
 List all available signals.
 Example output: